TobiaMarcucci/pympc/repeatability_evaluation/readme.txt

 Repeatability Evaluation Package (REP) for the paper "Mixed-Integer Formulations for Optimal Control of Piecewise-Affine Systems".

+# Anonymity warning

+The results reported in the paper leverage on the toolbox "pympc".
+Since the download of this library could reveal the identity of the authors, the whole toolbox has been submitted to keep the submission anonymous.

 # Introduction

 The REP can be used to reproduce the results presented in Section 7.2 of the paper (in particular Figures 4, 5, 6 and Tables 2, 3).
 (Note that the example in Section 7.1 is not numeric, and hence is not included in the REP.)
 This REP is written in Python 2.7.
-The results reported in the paper leverage on the toolbox "pympc"; in order to keep the submission anonymous, the whole toolbox has been submitted.
 The results presented in the paper can be reproduced running the files in the folder pympc/repeatability_evaluation (see below for more details).
 The results are obtained exploiting the main tools of pympc and the additional files collected in the folder pympc/pympc/control/hscc.